irontec/ivozprovider/FAQ.md

 We don't provide any kind of free support for installations.
 If you have trouble, you can contact our sales department at comercial@irontec.com or ask in [ivozprovider-users](https://groups.google.com/forum/#!forum/ivozprovider-users) group.

-If by any chance you receive support in the group or #ivozprovider freenode IRC channel by any developer, it's most probably provided during spare time, so be thankful for the people giving part of their time.
+If by any chance you receive support in the group or #ivozprovider Libera.Chat IRC channel by any developer, it's most probably provided during spare time, so be thankful for the people giving part of their time.

 ### I have found a bug